kuehnna/python_assessment/README.md

 Inside the directory named task1, write a python script that reads in the file sorted_models.txt, and plot a scatter plot between total score (x-axis) and interface_delta_X (y-axis).
 Make the plot as pretty and consistent as you can.

+### Task 2:

+Copy your python regular script file to a new directory named task2.
+Add an other parameter in the prompt so that the user can set their maximum total_score and ma0ximum interface_delta_X.
+Now you will add more axis information to the graph (name of the axis).
+You should use some themes that matplotlib have.
+Feel feel to adjust font size of axises to make them more reable.